meri-nova/applied-llm/README.md

 Learn how big tech companies and startups implement and leverage LLMs in 2024:

 - **How** LLMs are deployed and integrated into large-scale applications 🔎
-- **What** techniques worked during each LLM deployment lifecycle ✅ ( Data Quality, Data Engineering, Serving, Monitoring 📈 etc)
+- **What** architectures and techniques worked when implementing LLM in the SWD cycle ✅ (Data Quality, Data Engineering, Serving, Monitoring 📈 etc)
 - **What** real-world results were achieved (so you can better assess ROI ⏰💰)
 - **Why** it works and what is the science behind it with research, literature, and references 📂